-New rule seeks more vaccinations
+New state rule seeks more vaccinations

 The state is taking action intended to make it tougher for parents to send their kids to school without vaccinations.